projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

    World\_switch Hypercall is used by the TIPC (Trusty IPC) driver to switch guest VM context between secure world and non-secure world.
    Further details will be discussed in the :ref:`secure_trusty` section.
+#.
+For those hypercalls that may result in data inconsistent intra hypervisor
+   when they are executed concurrently, such as ``hcall_create_vm()`` ``hcll_destroy_vm()`` etc. spinlock is used to ensure these hypercalls are processed in hypervisor in a serializing way.

-In addition to these two rules, there are other regular checks in the hypercall implementation to prevent hypercalls from being misused.
+In addition to above rules, there are other regular checks in the hypercall implementation to prevent hypercalls from being misused.
 For example, all the parameters must be sanitized, unexpected hypervisor memory overwrite must be avoided, any hypervisor memory content/secrets